jinghuazhao/INF/docs/rsid/README.md

 ## Mathematical expressions

+The proportion of variants explained (PVE) by $T$ pQTLs for a protein from meta-analytic statistics with

 PVE=$\sum_{i=1}^T{\frac{\chi_i^2}{N_i-2+\chi_i^2}}$

+with standard error

 $SE_{PVE}=\sum_{i=1}^T{\frac{1}{N_i-1}}$

-The prior probability for i out of m variants is causal, is obtained as a binomial probability
+The prior probability for $i$ out of $m$ variants is causal, is obtained as a binomial probability

 $p(i)={m\choose{i}}{\left(\frac{i}{m}\right)^i\left(1-\frac{i}{m}\right)^{m-i}}$